Bri Gonzalez

 "On Spectacles, TikTok, and Death: A Conversation with Jessica Q. Stark" in DVAN's diaCRITICS

-Bri Gonzalez (she/they) is a queer Chicana/e writer currently studying and teaching at the University of Colorado Boulder.
+Bri Gonzalez (they/them) is a queer Chicane writer currently studying and teaching at the University of Colorado Boulder.
 They're a co-poetry editor for TIMBER, CU Boulder's MFA literary magazine.
-They teach both Intro to Creative Writing and Intro to Poetry workshop (her students are superb and she hypes them up on the daily).
+They teach both Intro to Creative Writing and Intro to Poetry workshop.
 Bri's work revolves around mental illness, grief and suicide, folklore, and the challenges of being mixed ethnicity.
-At the moment, they're working on their in-progress manuscript titled A Wellness Check and their thesis.
+Bri is a graduate of the Summer '20 Rutgers English Diversity Institute and will be a graduate of the Summer '23 Napa Valley Writers' Workshop.
+They have a hybrid collection forthcoming with Game Over Books, expected late 2024 or early 2025.

-Bri grew up in San Antonio, TX and attended Texas State University for their undergrad.
-They dearly miss their abuela, her cooking, and her love.
-In 2021, Bri was diagnosed with bipolar disorder.
-They write frequently about their experience with their disorder, as well as its reception in media + day-to-day life.
-In her free time, Bri plays an inordinate amount of D&D (only one character death thus far), watches Dimension20 and Critical Role, makes up various personas with her friends, binges horror movies, and bothers her void cat, Dahlia.
+Bri grew up in San Antonio, TX, attended Texas State University for their undergrad, and briefly taught high school English.
+In 2021, Bri was diagnosed with bipolar disorder, which has become a focal point in their writing.
+In their free time, Bri plays an inordinate amount of D&D (only one character death thus far), causes casual chaos with their friends, binges horror movies, and bothers their void cat, Dahlia.
 If they could gift the universe to anyone, it would be their sibling.
-They can't live without mangonadas and Milky Ways.
+They can't live without mangonadas and coffee.

 Contact Bri